lmarecha-creator/mcafeecloudguru/content/050_shiftleft_Codebuild/220_configurecodebuild/040configurejenkins3.md

 ---

-Now that Jenkins is configured and ready to use MVISION Cloud, the final step is to enable the security checks are part of the project's build process.
+Now the integration of CodeCommit & CodeBuild with McAfee MVISION Cloud shift left inline API is done, the final step is to enable the security checks are part of the project's build process.

-To get started, return to the Jenkins homepage and click the first project (ConfigAudit_Easy):
+To get started, return to Cloud 9 homepage and clone your CodeCommit repository

 ![ConfigAudit_Easy](/images/mfe/clickconfigauditeasy.png?classes=border,shadow)